saurabhp75/saurabhp75.github.io/_notes/android.md

 - **setContentView()** method, where you provide the activity associated with the app and inflate it and draw to screen.

 ### Constraint layout
-Constraint layout allows you to create large, complex layouts with flat view hierarchies (no nested view groups).In a constraint layout, you position a view by defining at least one horizontal and one vertical constraint.
+- Allows you to create large, complex layouts with flat view hierarchies (no nested view groups).
+In a constraint layout, you position a view by defining at least one horizontal and one vertical constraint.

 - **View Groups**: Holds multiple view (buttons, text etc).
 For eg. LinearLayout.

-Parent of the mainactivity is **root view**, which is the **entire screen**.
+Parent of the main activity is **root view**, which is the **entire screen**.

 Strings in your app should be located in **resources folder**.